FlyJingFish/AndroidAOP/README_EN.md

      ...
 }
 ```
+> [!TIP]\
+> **1. Include and exclude support precise setting to a class**<br>
-> **Tip: Reasonable use of include and exclude can improve compilation speed.
-It is recommended to directly use include to set the relevant package names of your project (including app and custom module)**
+> **2. Reasonable use of include and exclude can improve compilation speed.
+It is recommended to use include to set the relevant package name of your project (including app and custom module)**<br>
+> **3. If LEAF_EXTENDS is not set for @AndroidAopMatchClassMethod and @AndroidAopCollectMethod, setting verifyLeafExtends to false can also speed up**

-> [!NOTE]\
+> [!CAUTION]\
 > **⚠️⚠️⚠️After setting include and exclude, all aspects are only valid within the rules you set.
 Please remember your settings!
-In addition, since Android Studio may have cache after setting this, it is recommended to clean it before continuing development**
+In addition, since Android Studio may have cache after setting here, it is recommended to clean before continuing development**

 ### 5. The code weaving method can be set during development (this step is an optional configuration item)